Home

 agriculture

-The course will appeal to anyone interested in farming and takes a wide-ranging look at agriculture - from the soil to crops, livestock, farm buildings and equipment and even farm accounts.
+This course will appeal to anyone interested in farming and growing and takes a wide-ranging look at agriculture - from the soil to crops, livestock, farm buildings and equipment and even farm accounts.
+It is also a course of benefit to those who are planning to work overseas on voluntary projects where a grounding in agriculture is often invaluable.

-The syllabus is international - even some of the textbooks are African! - but students are encouraged to apply general principles to local conditions, especially in selecting a project.
+The syllabus is international - even some of the textbooks are African! - but students are encouraged to apply general principles to local conditions, especially in selecting an experimental project.

 This course is only available to CIE students and is taken in the October exam session only.